Al Salam 313: Background and connections

 The gang has a white dove as heraldic animal in their emblem.
-The white dove refers to the militia of the Shiite cleric Muqtada al-Sadr, Seraya al-Salam ("peace army").
-Today it is an official part of the Iraqi Army of Iraqi Armed Forces, without being entirely under control of the Iraqi government.
+The white dove refers to the militia of the Shiite cleric Muqtada al-Sadr, Seraya al-Salam.
+They have pledged allegiance to the Popular Mobilization Forces, a faction of the Iraqi Army of Iraqi Armed Forces, without being under control of the Iraqi government.

 Gang members are known in Germany, Sweden, Denmark and the Netherlands.

 Police assessment and action

 In May 2019 German police took action against Al-Salam 313, targeting 34 suspects.
 800 police officers including Spezialeinsatzkommandos and officers of state security searched a total of 49 residential properties in Cologne area and the Ruhr area.

 The gang is also seen in the context of Middle East family clans, involved in crime in Germany.
 The North Rhine-Westphalian state office of criminal investigation (LKA) saw no reason to put the merger on a par with "Outlaw Motorcycle Gangs", like "Hells Angels" and "Bandidos".
 The LKA also does not want to classify the group as "rocker-like".